MemoAct: Atkinson-Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation: METHOD

-\textbf{Memory Retrieval and Gate Fusion.} To effectively capture the temporal dynamics of manipulation tasks, we introduce a transformer encoder-decoder architecture incorporating a causal attention mechanism.
-As illustrated in Fig.\ref{fig:overview}, the comprehensive memory context $F_{M}^t$ is first augmented with learnable positional embeddings to preserve sequence order.
-This sequence is then processed by a temporal transformer encoder to model long-range dependencies.
-Subsequently, we employ a cross-attention mechanism where the current sensory memory $F_O^t$ serves as the query to retrieve relevant historical information from the encoded context, yielding the retrieved feature $F_{OR}^t$.
-Finally, to balance immediate perception with historical context, both the retrieved feature $F_{OR}^t$ and the original sensory memory $F_O^t$ are fed into a gating network (as shown in Fig. \ref{fig:overview}).
-This module adaptively fuses the two representations to produce the final conditional token $F_C^t$, which guides the action decoder in generating history-aware trajectories.
+\textbf{Memory Retrieval and Gate Fusion.} To capture temporal dynamics in manipulation tasks, we employ a Transformer encoder-decoder architecture with causal attention.
+As illustrated in Fig.~\ref{fig:overview}, the memory context $F_M^t$ is first augmented with learnable positional embeddings and encoded by a three-layer temporal Transformer encoder: {